 Vitamin C or ascorbic acid in scientific terms is vital for our health and well-being.
 We need it to keep connective tissue like collagen strong so that it maintains the structural integrity of our organs and tissues.
-Without it we would suffer scurvy and lose our teeth for example or have sores which just don’t heal.
+Without it we would suffer scurvy and lose our teeth for example or have sores which just do not heal.
 It also keeps our body’s cells in good order.

 You might see it called a more chemical sounding name:- 2,3-didehydro-L-threo-hexonic acid-g-lactone.
 The vitamin is an acid derivative of a 6-carbon sugar.
 You can see in the structure it has a diol group at carbons-2 and 3 which allows it to act as a very powerful reducing agent.

-The best sources of vitamin C are oranges and other citrus fruits, guava, kiwi fruit, blackcurrants, redcurrants, chilli peppers, green and red peppers, potatoes –especially the skins and green vegetables generally.
+The best sources of vitamin C are oranges and other citrus fruits, guava, kiwi fruit, blackcurrants, redcurrants, chilli peppers, green and red peppers, potatoes – especially the skins and green vegetables generally.
 What about cauliflower ?
 Apparently, its absolutely full of this vitamin.
-A balanced diet is really what’s needed to maintain our intake.
+A balanced diet is really what is needed to maintain our intake.